iamitkrp/DISTRO_SYNC/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+See [CONTRIBUTING.md](docs/CONTRIBUTING.md) for development guidelines.

+## Version History

+See [CHANGELOG.md](docs/CHANGELOG.md) for version history and updates.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.